thejoshwolfe/poaf/README.md

         chunk:       chunk_size bytes
     } until (chunk_size < 0xFFFF)

-    streaming_crc32:  4 bytes  // of the whole StreamingItem except for this field.
+    streaming_crc32:  4 bytes  // of the whole DataItem except for this field.
 }
 ```